anapitalai/odfd-app-back-front/README.md

   }
 )

-## Frontend
-### Home/Welcome Screen

-Logo-Home  Search  Bars   Restaurants   Stalls   Favourites Sign-In  Cart

-- Recommended For YOU
-- Popular Food In the Location
-- Top Restaurants
+## Using POSTMAN for testing
+- create a new collection called ODFD Collection
-- Popular bar in the Location
+- Create the requests
-- Top food stall you might like
+- Create environment variables

 ## Features
 - Full featured shopping cart